dolaram/Naive-Bayes-using-MapReduce/README.md

 # Naive-Bayes-using-MapReduce
-Implementation of Naive Bayes Classifier using MapReduce on  HAdoop
+Implementation of Naive Bayes Classifier using MapReduce on  Hadoop